MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 countries = ['Netherlands', 'Denmark', 'Germany', 'Belgium', 'France', 'Sweden']
 ```

-First try to print every country in this list in order(from left to right).
-The output will be;
+First try to print every country in this list in order, from left to right.
+The output will be:

 ```
 Netherlands